blog posts

 What are the components of a SAN storage network?

-As mentioned, storage space networks are physically implemented independently of the local network, and therefore it is possible to implement them on different sites.
-Typically, storage space networks consist of age switches, hosts, and storage devices connected and the LAN based on proprietary protocols and hardware interfaces.
+As mentioned, storage space networks are physically implemented independently of the local network, so it is possible to implement them on different sites.
+Typically, storage space networks consist of age switches, hosts, and storage devices connected to the LAN based on proprietary protocols and hardware interfaces.

 What are the benefits of SANs?

-- Extensibility: The SAN network can be adapted to the evolving needs of the business.
-For example, if you have more storage space, it is possible to increase storage capacity.
-Therefore, there is no problem in expanding this space.
+• Extensibility: The SAN network can be adapted to the evolving needs of the business.
+For example, if you have more storage space, you can increase storage capacity.
+Therefore, expanding this space is no problem.

-- Backup: Data backup is the biggest concern of organizations and network experts.
-If you use a SAN, you will have access to a comprehensive solution for backing up data that may be on the organization’s various local area networks.
+• Backup: Data backup is the biggest concern of organizations and network experts.
+If you use a SAN, you will have access to a comprehensive solution for backing up data on the organization’s various local area networks.

-- Reduce LAN Bandwidth Problems: Because a large portion of network traffic is used to transmit packets, LAN-based storage systems face the problem of significant bandwidth bottlenecks.
-In addition, access to multimedia files on equipment may delay due to a lack of bandwidth.
+• Reduce LAN Bandwidth Problems: Because a large portion of network traffic is used to transmit packets, LAN-based storage systems face the problem of significant bandwidth bottlenecks.
+In addition, access to multimedia files on equipment may be delayed due to a lack of bandwidth.
 However, when you implement a SAN network, it has its traffic.
 Thus, the overall performance of the local network is maintained, and the access time to the files is shorter.

-- Post-crisis recovery: An organization’s employees can easily back up data to another device.
-If there is a problem with the information stored on the client equipment or servers, the information has been deleted or distorted by a hacker attack, and the recovery will make in the shortest time.
+• Post-crisis recovery: An organization’s employees can easily back up data to another device.
+If there is a problem with the information stored on the client equipment or servers, the information has been deleted or distorted by a hacker attack, and the recovery will be made in the shortest time.

 Disadvantages of SAN